 Though the Egyptians built Towering Pyramids and statues, the Chinese were able to explore the sky and touch the clouds using their creative minds with a lovely kite.

 Kites were very important to the history of China.
 The country has always been regarded as the origin of kite making and kite flying.
 Given this popular accolade, it is but essential to establish its historical legacy.

 Nowadays, people go to China to celebrate not only its landscape and culture but also the amazing kites.
 The architecture behind kite making is still the same as it has been more than 2000 years ago and this makes China a true innovator, inspiring a lot of people, from artists to inventors in creating flying objects for commercial and industrial purposes.

 Kites are core to the celebrations in China.
-Beyond decorative and festive looks when they fly across the sky, kites represent traditional Chinese cultures still surviving in the modern times.
-Chinese are definitely great show producers with their lovely fire crackers, and colorful kites, with complex construction mimicking the looks and actions of birds, and other animals, even mythical creatures.
+Beyond decorative and festive looks when they fly across the sky, kites represent traditional Chinese cultures still surviving in modern times.
+Chinese are definitely great show producers with their lovely firecrackers, and colorful kites, with complex construction mimicking the looks and actions of birds, and other animals, even mythical creatures.

-The cultural appeal of kites is very strong and when it comes to elaborate designs, the Chinese have always been regarded as top notch.
-From light wood, bamboo, paper silk and other materials, they are able to craft flying art pieces that appeal not only to the younger generation of China but also the world.
+The cultural appeal of kites is very strong and when it comes to elaborate designs, the Chinese have always been regarded as top-notch.
+From light wood, bamboo, paper silk, and other materials, they are able to craft flying art pieces that appeal not only to the younger generation of China but also to the world.